exasol/ai-lab/doc/user_guide/editions.md

 The AMI ID is mentioned in the [release notes](https://github.com/exasol/data-science-sandbox/releases/latest) and can be used to start an EC2-instance in your AWS account.

-The naming schema is: "_Exasol-Data-Science-Sandbox-**version**_", e.g. "_Exasol-Data-Science-Sandbox-5.0.0_"
+The naming scheme is: "_Exasol-Data-Science-Sandbox-${VERSION}_", e.g. "_Exasol-Data-Science-Sandbox-5.0.0_"

 See also [User Guide for XAI AMI Edition](ami_usage.md).

 ## VM Image Formats

-Currently two VM formats are supported:
+Each release of XAI currently provides two VM formats:

 | Format     | Description                    |
 | -----------|--------------------------------|
 | VMDK       | VMware Virtual Machine Disk    |
 | VHD        | Virtual Hard Disk by Microsoft |

-The links to the images are stored in the release notes.

 See also [User Guide for XAI VM Edition](vm_usage.md).